Hanbury, Worcestershire: Roman period and Dark Ages

 Hanbury was extensively farmed during the Roman period.
 Work led by Christopher Dyer has shown that most of the parish was cultivated during this period, and that perhaps 60 farms existed, as shown by finds of Roman pottery.
 Hanbury is only a few miles from the important salt producing centre of Droitwich (Roman Salinae) and an important Roman road ran east west through the parish leading from Droitwich to Alcester and the ford over the Avon at Stratford.
 A modern road follows the same line except for a stretch through the middle of the parish where the route was later interrupted by an enclosed hunting park.

 Hanbury Monastery

-A copy of a charter from 660 AD exists which refers to the "minster" at Hanbury, which shows that Christian worship has taken place on Church Hill from at least that date, and may possibly have existed continuously since the first church in the 4th century.
+A copy of a charter from 660 AD exists which refers to the "minster" at Hanbury, which shows that Christian worship has taken place on Church Hill from at least that date.
+There is no evidence a church may have existed continuously since the first church in the 4th century, however there remains the possibility it was part of the town fortified by the Britons (Proto-Welsh) about 400 prior to English occupation.[3].
 The present church incorporates Norman work, with many later additions.

 A few documents refer to a monastic establishment in this period.
 A grant of 50 'manses' was made to an Abbot Colmannus in 675 by the King of Mercia in his will.
 A further text from 836, details a later King of Mercia, Wiglaf, making further grants to the monastery in Hanbury.
 It was merged into the church of Worcester.